hl9082/CSCI-331-04-Group-05/README.md

     npm start
     ```
     You can then access the application in your web browser, typically at `http://localhost:3000`.
 To stop the application, press `Ctrl+C` in the terminals where the backend and frontend are running.

+## Downloading the Dataset
+    Download the ASL Alphabet from Kaggle: [https://www.kaggle.com/datasets/grassknoted/asl-alphabet?resource=download](url) and save the folder called "data" to src/backend/models/data